Enterprise level customer satisfaction reporting in PowerBI and Tableau

-Every time you analyze the data in our system, the results are being stored to your dedicated MongoDb database (available only for clients using dedicated api endpoint).
+Every time you analyze the data in our system, the results are being stored to your dedicated MongoDb database (available in "Enterprise" plan).
 You might access that data simply by setting up ODBC data source on your computer and using it as a data source in your reporting solution.

 To register MongoDb data source on your system, you have to install Mongodb odbc connector, the current version is 1.02

 Once the ODBC data source is registered, simply go to your reporting program and use it as a data source

 Created ODBC data source not only can be used in PowerBI and Tableau but also in Excel or any other reporting software supporting external ODBC data sources.